MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_powershell.md

 ### Create a VM checkpoint

-To create a checkpoint using PowerShell, select the virtual machine using the `get-vm` command and pass this to the `checkpoint-vm` command.
+To create a checkpoint using PowerShell, select the virtual machine using the `get-vm` command and pipe this to the `checkpoint-vm` command.
 Finally give the checkpoint a name using `-snapshotname`.
 The complete command will look like the following:

  ```powershell
  get-vm -Name <VM Name> | checkpoint-vm -snapshotname <name for snapshot>